marionettejs/www/readme.md

 Installation
 -----------

-This website is built using Middleman (http://middlemanapp.com), Sass and Compass.
-All the dependencies are automatically installed with the help of Bundler.
+This website is built using Middleman (http://middlemanapp.com), Sass, Compass and a few node modules.
+All the dependencies are automatically installed with the help of Bundler and npm.

     `$ bundle`
     `$ npm install`